 For the purpose of this study, the researcher has defined experienced online faculty as polytechnic instructors who are experienced in teaching online and have facilitated three or more courses online.
 Conversely, novice faculty are defined as polytechnic instructors who are new to teaching online and have facilitated only one or two courses online.
 And lastly, inexperienced online faculty refers to polytechnic instructors who have not had any experience in teaching online.

 The researcher will use semi-structured or open-ended interviews to encourage the “participants to share their experience and understanding” (Mears, 2012, p.
-188) of the topic.
-See Appendix B. Interviews are a means of co-constructing knowledge between the researcher and participants (Cohen et al., 2018).
+188) of the topic (see Appendix B).
+Interviews are a means of co-constructing knowledge between the researcher and participants (Cohen et al., 2018).
 The use of interviews allows the researcher to explore the issues deeper as it encourages spontaneity and flexibility (Cohen et al., 2018).
 The researcher can adapt the questions and conversational direction as warranted to probe the issue more fully.

 The value of interviews is that by sharing the experience of others, future educators may be able to draw on this knowledge and hindsight.
 Stiles (1993) revealed that “stories can record the possibilities and limits of what people may do in similar circumstances” (p.
 601) and thus this information may help prepare educators a wide range of situations.